 - Remote & Regional Solutions explores how place-based, fit-for-purpose solutions can be developed as a response to local needs across Australia, in remote and regional communities as well as urban.
 It focuses on building economies of purpose rather than purely economies of scale.

-The following five tiles go to webpages for each of the five research areas, while further below are links to our annual research plans and annual progress reports.
+The following five tiles go to webpages containing more detailed information for each of the five IP research areas, while further below are links to our annual research plans and annual progress reports.